Ranking all 10 goals from Manchester United 8-2 Arsenal

 Instead, Rooney earned himself the match ball courtesy of a crap Theo Walcott challenge in the box.

 They all count.

 9. Theo Walcott, ’45+3

 This was only David de Gea’s fourth appearance for Man United, and though he saved a Robin van Persie penalty in the 27th minute, the nerves were still apparent as he let Theo Walcott’s shot go through him just before half-time.

-De Gea eventually became a world-class keeper, but it’s strange to think that, aged 30, his stock is now lower than Wojciech Szczesny’s.
+De Gea eventually became a world-class keeper, but it’s strange to think that there’d later be a long old spell where his stock was lower than Wojciech Szczesny’s.

 Park Ji-Sung only scored two goals in his final United season, and he probably enjoyed this low left-footed strike more than the other, which came in a 5-0 win over Wigan.

 In the corner, but too slow to rank higher up this particular list.